 For those who are looking to develop skills further, It All Comes Naturally offers Basic Canoeing certification at four levels: Levels 1-3 for tandem paddling, and Level 4 for solo paddling.
 Each successive level demands more skills at higher levels.
 Lots of time is required to develop skills, so beginner paddlers shouldn’t expect to be able to become expert paddlers in one season.

-Newly added: For those interested in developing canoe tripping skills, you can take the Canoe Tripping Level 1 certification program.
-This course is includes 16 or more hours of instruction plus an overnight canoe trip.
+For those interested in developing canoe tripping skills and earning certification, you can take the Canoe Tripping Level 1 program.
+This course includes 16 or more hours of instruction plus a minimum one night canoe trip.
 Participants will gain sufficient skills to participate comfortably, safely and actively on canoe trips, typically led by more experienced leaders.

 Course lengths and costs are as follows: